Lorain County assistance programs.

 Avon/Avon Lake Community Resources Center - The non-profit agency provides emergency financial assistance and grants to help people with paying gas and electric bills.
 Funding is for people whose utilities have been or are at risk of being shut off or disconnected.
 Dial (440) 933-5639

-Hebrew Association no interest loans may be issued on a non-sectarian basis.
-Some funds are focused on the Jewish faith though.
+Non-profits and charities, including churches, may offer no interest loans.
+The money may be issued on a non-sectarian basis.
+Some funds are focused on a certain client though.
 Expenses including transportation, job training, employment, and housing (including rent or security deposits) may be paid for.
 Some can address medical bills or needs too.
-More.
+Learn more.

 Love Inc. of Lorain County works with local churches and provides very limited utility and heating bill payment assistance through local churches and charities.
 Some of the other programs offered include diapers and baby supplies, home and car repairs, school clothing, and prescription medications and drugs.
 Elyria Ohio (440) 322-5683.